Schiller-Stoff/pyrilo/README.md

 prototypical python based gams5 client application - as proxy against the REST-API.

-imitates the behavior of Cirilo in Python.
+imitates the behavior of cirilo in Python.

 # Quickstart